Search through more than a hundred articles on every aspect of User.com

 Events - rendering in emails

-After reading this article, you'll know how to send event attributes in an email.
+The article will show you how to use event attributes in an email.
 Furthermore, you'll know how to limit the number of attributes sent and limit the time period for which the event will be sent.

 Use cases

-• Let's say you have a Loyalty Scheme and for various actions or purchases you award your customers with Bonus Points.
+• Let's say you have a loyalty program and for various actions or purchases you award your customers with Bonus Points.
 By using Event Snippet Tags you are able to send weekly summary with the amount of Bonus Points accumulated and the last actions that generated the points.

 userengage('event.event_name', { number: 1, content: 2 })